 I want to look beyond the EOQ recommendations referenced in the Retail Analytics Dashboard.
 What do I do?

 With the industry focus on labor, looking for additional opportunities is smart business.
-Mango offers a ‘second tier’ of recommended items, which require sales floor review.
+Mango Report ® offers a ‘second tier’ of recommended items, which require sales floor review.
 These can be found in your monthly MEGA report under the In Stock tab.
 It is also recommended to subscribe to Ace’s Artificial Order Multiple initiative for further efficiencies.

 Who do I contact with any further questions and support?

-Your field representative is always available to help answer your questions.
+Your field representative is always available to help answer questions.
 For further details about the program, you can also contact the Store Systems and Operations team:

 P: + 1 630.472.4784